14

 Dining with the Lord

-Darkness surrounds us, oppressed on every side, but we open a door.
-We walk through and before us lies a table, prepared not by human hands but the Lord Himself.
-I hear the still small voice of "Come sit, my child."
-Who am I that a sinner would be invited to sit with the Lord?
-He comes close and anoints my head with oil.
-He fills my cup not just to the rim but lets it bubble up and spill over.
-Shouldn't I be doing this for the Lord and not Him for me?
-He reminds me that He needs nothing and I have all goodness and gracious riches in him.
-The price isn't the table, oil, or the cup, but Him and Him alone.
+Darkness surrounds, oppressed on every side, yet there is a door.
+It swings open and a beam of inviting light shines through.
+Through the door lies a table, prepared not by human hands but the Lord himself.
+The still small voice fills the room.
+"Come sit, my child."
+A specific thought comes to mind.
+"Who am I that a sinner would be invited to sit with the Lord?"
+God comes close and anoints my head.
+He fills the cup, not just to the rim but lets it bubble up and spill over.
+Again the thought crosses.
+"Shouldn't I be doing this for the Lord and not him for me?"
+Yet God reminds me that he needs nothing and I have all goodness and gracious riches in him.
+The price isn't the table, oil, or the cup, but him and him alone.
 He is with me today, the rest of my days, and into all eternity.

 Psalm 23:5-6 - ESV You prepare a table before me in the presence of my enemies; you anoint my head with oil; my cup overflows.
 Surely goodness and mercy shall follow me all the days of my life, and I shall dwell in the house of the LORD forever.